NovDmytro/mvca/README.md

 If your conroller's name and folder equal, for example:
 `app/src/Example/C/ExampleController.php`
-You can use full dinamic url `Example-Example-method` and shortened version `Example-method`
+You can use full dinamic url `Example.Example.method` and shortened version `Example.method`

 ## Translation
 MVCA has Translator class `app/system/system/services/Translator.php`